Casper's sales are surging but it can't stop losing money - Local News 8

 Mattress startup Casper has big ambitions to become a publicly traded wellness company.
 The problem is it can’t stop losing money.

-The company reported Monday sales soared 23% to about $439 million, but it lost about $94 million in the past quarter.
-Its loss was about 2% more than its losses during the fourth quarter of 2018.
+The company reported Monday sales soared 23% to about $439 million, but it lost about $94 million in the past year.
+Its loss was about 2% more than its losses during 2018.

 Casper blamed the losses on expenses and marketing to bolster its growth in retail stores.
 It also said it was spending a lot of money on developing new products to move beyond the saturated mattress-in-a-box market.
 Sales and marketing expenses continue to be a heavy burden on Casper.
 It spent roughly $155 million in 2018 — an increase of 23% compared to the year prior.

-Note: Correction: An earlier version of this story misreported the time period for Casper’s latest earnings report.